daniilsunyaev/yarrd/README.md

 - ✓ execute drop table
 - ✓ execute select
 - ✓ execute select where
-- execute insert
+- ✓ execute insert
-- execute update
+- ✓ execute update
 - execute delete (in-memory)
 - add Null
 - think of proper error handling
+- remove result from where closures, cmp should return false in case of undefined, or think of three-valued logic
 - float values
 - allow capsed keywords
 - extract table name, column name parsing to a method